THE GUARDIAN

 Guardian + Free Spirit

-Internal war between structure and spontaneity.
+Internal tension between structure and spontaneity.
 Guardian wants plans; Free Spirit resists constraint.
-Perpetual tension.
+Perpetual friction.

 Guardian + Devoted